Corporate Directory Integration¶

 By default Mattermost offers authentication via email and password, which offers basic features including:

-- Ability to use same credentials to sign-in to web, desktop app and mobile app experiences
+Ability to use the same credentials to sign in to web, desktop, and mobile app experiences.

-- Ability to use username and password in place of email and password
+Ability to use a username and password in place of email and password.

 Security features for authentication¶